christophercampbell/riskr-rs/DESIGN.md

 ### Solution

-A dual-phase architecture separating fast stateless rules from stateful rules that maintain per-user rolling windows.
-Uses striped locking and bloom filters to achieve sub-100ms decision latency.
+A dual-phase architecture separating fast stateless rules from stateful rules that query rolling windows from PostgreSQL.
+The service is stateless—all state lives in the database, enabling horizontal scaling.

 ---